 I recall my first visit to Zion National Park and not knowing really what to expect.
 There is always something special about seeing such an amazing place for the first time.
-Your eyes are darting all around in amazement of the stunning red rock mountains and formations.
+Your eyes are darting all around in amazement at the stunning red rock mountains and formations.
 You can’t wait to get out there and start composing images.

 The requirement of having to use the shuttle to go into Zion Canyon presents a challenge for getting to some locations at the proper time, but it is not insurmountable.

 There is much more to the Park than just Zion Canyon where the shuttle goes.
 Create a priority list for the early and late day shots and then use the entire rest of the day for scouting other locations.
 Unique images don't have signs pointing to them.
 You have to find them, but the hunt can be quite fun.

 Top 3 Zion Photo Locations

 I love the mountain known as The Watchman.
 There is the iconic photograph of it looking down the Virgin River.
 Unfortunately, this is not possible anymore as the Park has made it illegal to stand on the bridge where you have to be to photograph it.
 However, there are other locations which you can photograph it from.
 A little exploration and you will find some nice compositions.